2013 Ford C-Max Energi

 - "... charging was easy.
 Even a regular electrical outlet in a circa 1970s garage charged this car up, albeit over a slow seven hours for a full charge.
 It was much faster, though, at a dedicated, 240-volt charging station, where a full charge took just 2.5 hours." -- Associated Press

 - "Plug it in - Ford says the Energi can get a full charge overnight on a household 120-volt outlet - and the C-Max Energi can putter around on electric power alone for substantially longer than a C-Max Hybrid.
 Encounter a highway on-ramp or merging situation and the engine will likely fire up to lend a hand.
 (That illustrates a key difference between a plug-in hybrid and an extended-range electric vehicle, like the Chevrolet Volt.
 The latter's EV range allows for full acceleration with minimal engine usage.)" -- Cars.com

 Handling and Braking

-Several reviewers say the 2013 Ford C-Max Energi handles well.
-Though a few say it doesn't take curves like a sports car, most agree that for the majority of drivers, it handles just fine.
+Though a few reviewers point out that the 2013 Ford C-Max Energi doesn't have impressive handling, most agree that for the majority of drivers, it handles just fine.
 The steering gets positive comments, though a few reviewers complain about the C-Max Energi's turning radius, which they think is too wide.
-Most reviewers don't mention the C-Max Energi's brakes.
-Braking systems on hybrid vehicles often get poor reviews, as reviewers say they can feel artificial and grabby.

 - "Like nearly all current-generation Fords, the C-Max is very nice to drive.
 The body structure is tight and solid; the suspension has a European, well-damped feel; and the steering is accurate and nicely weighted, although without much feel in this case." -- Car and Driver